alan-turing-institute/advent-of-code-2024/day-01/gpt_jack/README.md

 I've not yet caught the habit of using chat-style code assistants, so let's give it a go.
 I don't expect to do many days but I'll make sure I don't do the current day to try to avoid climbing leaderboards...

 My goal is not to write any code myself and (in true Advent of Code spirit...) to spend as little time as possible understanding the problem/reading code to identify bugs.
+I'm starting with a basic prompt along the lines of:

+> Please write a Python script to solve the following problem:
+> <copy-pasted part 1 problem text>

+and then:

+> Please update the solution for part 2 of the problem:
+> <copy-pasted part 2 problem text>

 Using ChatGPT-4o.